 Loss function also known as cost function tells you about the performance of your model for making the desired predictions.
 It calculates the error for each training whereas cost functions computes the average loss function of all training samples.
 Assume there are total N data points in the data.
 We want to compute loss for all N data points that are present in the data.
 Then the loss can be computed using the below formula.

 If the loss will be less, the model would be able to generalize.
 But why is it so?
-This is because if you will decrease the error between the predicted value and the actual value, that means the model is performing good.
-How to lower down the loss lets us understand about an algorithm known as Gradient Descent.
+This is because if you will decrease the error between the predicted value and the actual value, that means the model is performing well.
+How to lower down the loss lets us understand an algorithm known as Gradient Descent.
 It is called the optimization algorithm that is used widely as a loss function.
-It is a method to optimize the neural networks.
+It is a method to optimize neural networks.
 It is used to compute the minimum values for a respective function.
 It is also termed as Back Propagation.

-It is defined as the weights that are changed in different epochs (training of each layer is called as one epoch) are called as Learning rate or step size.
-Learning rate is represented by a symbol called a greek letter (n).
-While the training is taking place the backpropagation computes the errors that are directly responsible for weights of the node.
+It is defined as the weights that are changed in different epochs (training of each layer is called as one epoch) are called Learning rate or step size.
+The learning rate is represented by a symbol called a greek letter (n).
+While the training is taking place the backpropagation computes the errors that are directly responsible for the weights of the node.
 The weights are ascended by step size instead of changing the whole weight.
-That meant a step size of 0.1 that is default value would signify that weights in the networks are updated 0.1* (computed weight error) or 10% of the computed weight error for each period of time the weights are changed.
+That meant a step size of 0.1 that is the default value would signify that weights in the networks are updated 0.1* (computed weight error) or 10% of the computed weight error for each period of time the weights are changed.

 I would conclude this blog by stating that if the amount of the data increases the computation power also increases and that is where neural networks give you a good performance.
-In this blog, I have taken you through the concept of neuron, neural network, aggregation functions, activation functions, different layers in the neural network, how to train a neural network, role of optimization and learning rate.
+In this blog, I have taken you through the concept of the neuron, neural network, aggregation functions, activation functions, different layers in the neural network, how to train a neural network, the role of optimization, and learning rate.
 I hope you might have got a basic idea behind the neural networks.

 What is the OpenAI GPT-3?READ MORE